PathologyDataScience/HistomicsML2/docs/data-format.rst

 Object boundaries file
 ----------
-Boundary information is formatted as a tab-delimited text file where each line describes the centroids and boundary coordinates for one object:
+Boundary information is formatted as a tab-delimited text file where each line describes the centroids and boundary coordinates for one superpixel:

 .. code-block:: bash